 Programs at N.W.T. college in jeopardy because of designation

-Aurora College’s continuing education department combines traditional and online learning to draw in students from all over the Northwest Territories who currently hold leadership positions.
-This program aims to better prepare them with the essential skills needed to excel as leaders in their fields.
+Aurora College’s NLDP is a part-time modular program that combines traditional and online learning to draw in students from all over the Northwest Territories who currently hold leadership positions.
+With a Level one and level two option, this program aims to better prepare them with the essential skills needed to excel as leaders in their fields.

 Like Chief Elizabeth Wright of the Teetl’it Gwich’in band council in Fort McPherson.
 She said the program has helped her learn to be fully present in conversations with colleagues.

-But the Northern Development Leadership Program, along with other similar programs, could be in jeopardy due to Aurora College’s decision to postpone its transition to a polytechnic university, a process that started in 2017 and included a planned unveiling ceremony in May 2025.
+But some programs, could be in jeopardy due to Aurora College’s decision to delay its transition to a polytechnic university, a process that started in 2017 and included a planned unveiling ceremony in May 2025.

-The Bachelor of Social Work and Bachelor of Education have already been eliminated.
+The Social Work Diploma and Bachelor of Education have already been cut for the time being.

-According to the college, 60 per cent of its funding comes from third parties and the rest comes from research money.
+According to the college, 60 percent of its funding comes from the territorial government and 40 from third party and research money.

-Glenda Vardy Dell, president of the college, said that despite not reaching significant goals, they are currently prioritizing the recruitment of full-time grant writers to fill the gaps.
+Glenda Vardy Dell, president of the college, said that despite not reaching significant goals, they are currently prioritizing the recruitment of full-time grant writers to fill the gaps identifying funding opportunities.

 leadership development